 Only in Kolkata do rickshaw-wallahs continue to haul the city’s pukka rickshaws on foot.

-If you want to see a variety of places around town, consider hiring a taxi, rickshaw or auto-rickshaw for the day.
-Find a driver who speaks English reasonably well, and agree a price beforehand.
-You will probably find it a lot cheaper than you imagine: the driver will invariably act as a guide and source of local knowledge, and tipping is usually in order.Read More
+If you want to see a variety of places around town, consider renting a taxi, rickshaw or auto-rickshaw for the day.
+Find a driver who speaks English reasonably well and agree a price beforehand.
+You will probably find it a lot cheaper than you imagine: the driver will invariably act as a guide and source of local knowledge, so tipping is usually in order.Read More